 $w = "This is only a test warning." $w | Write-Warning

 Example 3: Set the $WarningPreference variable and write a warning

 This example shows the effect of the value of the

 $WarningPreference variable on a

 PS> $WarningPreference Continue PS> Write-Warning "This is only a test warning."
 This is only a test warning.
 PS> $WarningPreference = "SilentlyContinue" PS> Write-Warning "This is only a test warning."
 PS> $WarningPreference = "Stop" PS> Write-Warning "This is only a test warning."
-WARNING: This is only a test message.
-Write-Warning : Command execution stopped because the shell variable "WarningPreference" is set to Stop.
-At line:1 char:14 + Write-Warning < "this="" is="" only="" a="" test="">
+WARNING: This is only a test warning.
+Write-Warning: The running command stopped because the preference variable "WarningPreference" or common parameter is set to Stop: This is only a test warning.

 The first command displays the default value of the